Ilhéus

 Ilhéus (/pt/) is a major city located in the southern coastal region of Bahia, Brazil, 211 km south of Salvador, the state's capital.
 The city was founded in 1534 as Vila de São Jorge dos Ilhéus and is known as one of the most important tourism centers of the northeast of Brazil.

 Geography

-As of 2020 Ilhéus had approximately 159,923 inhabitants, with an area of 1850 km sq, and its downtown is located 1 km away from the Atlantic Ocean.
+As of 2020 Ilhéus had approximately 159,923 inhabitants, with an area of 1850 km^{2}, and its downtown is located 1 km away from the Atlantic Ocean.